 About Vijay S. Jodha

-Vijay's projects have received over 70 honours in 24 countries including 17 best director/film awards; grants from premier cinematic institutions like Sundance, Eurovision and ITVS International; as well as philanthropic institutions like Swiss Development Agency, The Ford Foundation and Bill & Melinda Gates Foundation.
+Vijay's projects have received over 100 honours in 24 countries including 20 best director / best film awards; grants from premier cinematic institutions like Sundance, Eurovision and ITVS International; as well as philanthropic institutions like Swiss Development Agency, The Ford Foundation and Bill & Melinda Gates Foundation.

-Two of Vijay’s books and four of his films have been selected for archiving in the U.S. Library of Congress.
-One of his projects is archived at OSA Budapest – the premier repository of materials dealing with human rights.
+Two of Vijay’s books and four of his films are in the U.S. Library of Congress, while one of his projects is archived at OSA Budapest – the premier repository of materials dealing with human rights.
 Two of his photo projects were listed in Limca Book of (Indian) Records.
 Parallel to commissioned projects and paid assignments, he has produced and directed over 30 films on pro bono basis, helped set up India's first international artist retreat, and has helped raise over 16 million rupees for various Indian grassroots organisations.
-Indian Confederation of Non-Government Organisations has honoured Vijay with Media Citizen Award for using media to facilitate social change.
-In 2018 he was invited to present a film and address delegates from 193 countries at UNESCO headquarters in Paris.
+International Confederation of Non-Government Organisations has honoured Vijay with Media Citizen Award for using media to drive social change.
+In 2018 he was given the honour of presenting a film and addressing delegates from 193 countries at UNESCO headquarters in Paris.
 Most recently, Vijay and his fellow team members were felicitated by the President of India for the country's best ever performance at the International Abilympics in France.